-Diana is a member of the CDC Board and also an NED on the Board of the Business Growth Fund Plc.
+Diana is a member of the CDC Board and also a Non-Executive Director on the Board of the Business Growth Fund Plc.
 She has a first class Law degree and completed the Advanced Management Program at Harvard Business School.

 In September 2016, Diana announced she would step down from CDC in 2017.